Microservices Testing

 Individual software modules are combined and tested as a group.
 This is done before Unit Testing.

-The TF's QA team tests the behaviours of multiple services that communicate with one another in a controlled environment.
+The TF's QA team tests the behaviors of multiple services that communicate with one another in a controlled environment.

 Microservices Testing Approach